 The new kits feature an interesting dragon scale motif around the bottom of the design and the sleeve cuffs, while the change jersey is blue and white as usual.

 Scotland’s capital team have undertaken a dramatic overhaul of their branding this offseason, which includes a new club crest and colours.

 The new jerseys ditch the black and red that they’ve used recently in favour of blue, orange and white, in very modern style.

-Unlike their rivals down the M8, there’s been no dramatic changes to branding or colour for the Warriors this season, so the standard mix of black and blue is expected.
+Unlike their rivals down the M8, there’s been no dramatic changes to branding or colour for the Warriors this season – in fact the 18/19 Glasgow jerseys feature a return to tradition.

-One of the biggest sponsorship stories of the last 18 months has been Leinster’s defection to Leinster after a long association with Canterbury.
+One of the biggest sponsorship stories of the last 18 months has been Leinster’s defection to Adidas after a long association with Canterbury.